-13. Stock-Based Compensation
+15. Stock-Based Compensation

-The Compensation Committee of the Company's Board of Directors is responsible for the administration of the Company's stock incentive plans.
-In general, the plans provide for grants of restricted stock and stock options to be issued with a per-share price equal to the fair market value of a share of common stock on the date of grant.
-Option terms are specified at each grant date, but generally are 10 years.
+The Compensation Committee of the Company's Board of Directors is responsible for the administration of the Company's stock incentive plans, which include the balance of shares remaining under the 2007 Long Term Incentive Plan (the "2007 LTIP) and the 2011 Long Term Incentive Plan (the "2011 LTIP") which was approved by the shareholders in May 2011 and authorized the maximum aggregate number of shares to be issued of 3,000,000.
+In general, the Company's plans provide for grants of restricted stock and stock options to be issued with a per-share price equal to the fair market value of a share of common stock on the date of grant.
+Option terms are specified at each grant date, but are generally are 10 years from the date of issuance.
 Options generally vest over a three to five year period.
-At December 31, 2010, 50,329 shares were available for issuance under the Company's two stock incentive plans; the "2005 Plan" and the "2007 LTIP".
-In May, 2011, shareholders of the Company approved the 2011 Long-Term Incentive Plan (the "2011 LTIP"), which succeeded the 2005 Plan and the 2007 LTIP, and under which the maximum aggregate number of shares available for award total 3,000,000.
-As of December 31, 2011, 1,810,973 shares remain available for award under the 2011 LTIP.